department-of-veterans-affairs/vets-design-system-documentation/src/_about/developers/using-web-components.md

 The Design System Team has specific linting and migration rules in place to help ease in the transition from React to Web Components.
 We also encourage all developers use Design System Components in their applications instead of creating their own similar components.

 If our components do not meet your needs, we would love to hear about it.
-Reach out to us in Slack or [submit a bug report](https://github.com/department-of-veterans-affairs/vets-design-system-documentation/issues/new/choose).
+Reach out to us in Slack at #platform-design-system or [submit a bug report](https://github.com/department-of-veterans-affairs/vets-design-system-documentation/issues/new/choose).
 And if you are interested in contributing to the Design System, review [how to contribute a new component to the design system]({{ site.baseurl }}/about/developers/contributing).

 ## How to migrate to Web Components